 About the dough:

-The batter of hotcakes, unlike that of pancakes, is much denser.
-In general, it is left to rest for at least an hour in the refrigerator so that the flour hydrates well.
-Although if it is left to rest all night it is even better.
+The dough for hotcakes, unlike pancakes, is much denser.
+In general, it is left to rest for at least an hour in the refrigerator so the flour hydrates.
+Although, if it is left to rest all night, it is even better.

 As a consequence, the dough thickens a bit more as the flour hydrates.
-If necessary add a little more milk, but not too much since it is a dense dough.
-To avoid lumps always consider sifting all dry ingredients before incorporating.
+If necessary, add a little more milk, but not too much because it is a dense dough.
+To avoid lumps, always consider sifting all dry ingredients before adding them.

 The fat used is butter, which provides a characteristic softness to the dough.
 But it can be coconut oil, sunflower oil or some other of your preference.
 It should be noted that the final flavor and texture is the result of the ingredients used for it.

-To cook these whole wheat hotcakes, need a non-stick frying pan, hot with a little butter, oil or sprayed with nonstick cooking spray.
+To cook these banana pancakes with whole wheat flour, you need a hot nonstick pan with a little butter or butter-flavored vegetable spray.
 This will prevent sticking and make cooking easier.

-The size varies depending on the amount of dough used, so using a measuring cup or ladle can be of great help.
+The size varies depending on the amount of batter used, so using a measuring cup or ladle can help.
 In this way, hotcakes of a similar size will be obtained.
 The amount of hotcakes that are obtained with these proportions will vary according to their size.

 Its cooking is done in minutes and is done on both sides.
-As soon as small holes are noticed in the dough, with the help of a spatula, turn the hotcake quickly and cook for a few more seconds.
+As soon as you notice small holes in the dough, with the help of a spatula, quickly turn the pancake over and cook for a few more seconds.
 The hotcakes will come out more or less toasted depending on the temperature used to cook them and the time used.